Category: Project Management Tools

 Airtable

-Trello fails first because cards cannot function as database records with relational links or structured fields across multiple tables.
+Trello fails first because it breaks when tasks cannot be structured as database records with custom fields and relational links.

 Verdict